jonezime/project-dystophoria/README.md

 # Dystophoria Project

-## Static website about the universe of video games, evolving in a dystopian universe !
+## Blog about video games, evolving in a dystopian universe

 Made with &#9825; by :